yashtrivedi0402/devsecops-journey/README.md

 My practical DevSecOps knowledge base — concepts, security practices, tools, commands, interview notes, labs, and real-world implementation patterns.

 DevSecOps is not simply DevOps + a security tool.
-It is the practice of integrating security into the software delivery lifecycle so that security becomes a continuous responsibility across development, security, and operations.
+It is the practice of integrating security into the software delivery lifecycle so that security becomes a continuous responsibility across development, security , and operations.

 The core idea is: